WoodyB-alt/Cryptoguard/README.md

 - Encrypted output is Base64 encoded for safe storage and transport

 - Use --delete-original to automatically wipe plaintext files/folders post-encryption

+- PNG steganography is suitable for hidden, encrypted transmission

 - Always use strong, unique passwords — encryption strength depends on it